Can You Freeze Fresh Herbs?

 Explanation

 Fresh herbs can be frozen to preserve their flavor when you have more than you can use fresh.
+For short-term storage, see how to store fresh herbs.
 While freezing changes the texture significantly, the essential oils and flavors remain intact for use in cooked dishes, sauces, and soups.

 The ice cube method works well: pack chopped herbs into ice cube trays, cover with olive oil or water, and freeze.
 Once solid, transfer cubes to freezer bags.
 Drop herb cubes directly into hot pans or soups during cooking.